aio-libs/aiohttp/docs/client_reference.rst

       *HTTPS* requests (enabled by default).
 May be disabled to skip validation for sites with invalid certificates.

-   :param bytes fingerprint: Pass the binary MD5, SHA1, or SHA256
+   :param bytes fingerprint: Pass the SHA256 digest of the expected
-        digest of the expected certificate in DER format to verify that the certificate the server presents matches.
+        certificate in DER format to verify that the certificate the server presents matches.
+Note: use of MD5 or SHA1 digests is insecure and deprecated.
 Useful for `certificate pinning
         <https://en.wikipedia.org/wiki/Transport_Layer_Security#Certificate_pinning>`_.

         .. versionadded:: 0.16